What does CBD do?

 So, in summary, can CBD get you high?
 Well, as we have learned, the short answer is “no.”

 However, the long answer depends on the type of CBD products you use.
 Isolates that only contain trace amounts of THC will not deliver the traditional psychoactive behavioral changes associated with cannabis.
-However, Full Spectrum Hemp Oil high in THC might.
+However, Full Spectrum Hemp Extract Oil with THC might—especially if it contains a high percentage.

 that CBD is a non-intoxicating molecule